twbs/blog/src/_posts/2021/2021-05-10-bootstrap-icons-1-5-0.md

 author: mdo
 ---

 [Bootstrap Icons v1.5.0](https://icons.getbootstrap.com) adds 45 new icons across a few categories as I continue to round out the set.
-Keep reading ot see what's new!
+Keep reading to see what's new!

 ## 45 new icons